jasonhaoao/sc_analysis_scanpy/README.md

 # Single-cell RNA-seq Analysis Toolkit

 ## Description
 This package is a basic scRNA-seq analysis tool that can be invoked via command-line.
+Based on scanpy
 It is designed for biological researchers without single-cell analysis workflow experience!

 ## Core Features
 - Built on Scanpy as the core functional package